sos82/vscode_micropython/README.md

 * Explorer files in micro:bit.
 * Upload files to micro:bit.
 * Download files from micro:bit to local space.
+* Add "Micro:bit" output to get status of device.

 ## Preconditions
 * We must install MicroPython in micro:bit first.